ietf-wg-alto/draft-ietf-alto-unified-props-new/example.md

 ## Property Map Example {#prop-map-example}

-The following example uses the properties and IRD defined above to retrieve a property map for entities with the `ISP` and `ASN` properties.
+The following example uses the properties and IRD defined above to retrieve a Property Map for entities with the `ISP` and `ASN` properties.
 Note that the response does not include the entity `ipv4:192.0.2.0`, because it does not have a value for either of those properties.
 Also note that the entities `ipv4:192.0.2.0/28` and `ipv4:192.0.2.16/28` are refinements of `ipv4:192.0.2.0/24`, and hence inherit its value for `ISP` property.
-But because that value is inherited, it is not explicitly listed in the property map.
+But because that value is inherited, it is not explicitly listed in the Property Map.

 ```
 GET /propmap/full/inet-ia HTTP/1.1